Home front during World War II: Food deprivation as a Nazi weapon

-Additionally the Generalplan Ost of the Nazis, which envisioned the elimination of the Slavic population in the occupied territories and artificial famines-as proposed in the Hunger Plan, were to be used.

 Jews in the Warsaw Ghetto: 1943

 On September 1, 1939, Germany invaded Poland, conquering it in three weeks, as the Soviets invaded the eastern areas.
 During the German occupation, there were two distinct civilian uprisings in Warsaw, one in 1943, the other in 1944.
 The first took place in a zone less than two square miles (5 km2) in area, which the Germans had carved out of the city and called Ghetto Warschau.
-The Germans built high walls around the ghetto, and crowded 550,000 Polish Jews into it, many from the Polish provinces.
+The Germans built high walls around the Warsaw Ghetto and crowded 550,000 Polish Jews into it, many from the Polish provinces.
 At first, people were allowed to enter and leave the ghetto, but soon its border became an "iron curtain".

 Unless on official business, Jews could not leave, and non-Jews, including Germans, could not enter.
 Entry points were guarded by German soldiers.
 Because of extreme conditions and hunger, mortality in the ghetto was high.
 In 1942, the Germans moved 400,000 ghetto residents to Treblinka where they were gassed on arrival.
 By April 19, 1943, when the Ghetto Uprising commenced, the population of the ghetto had dwindled to 60,000 individuals.
 In the following three weeks, virtually all died as the Germans fought and systematically destroyed the buildings in the ghetto.

 Warsaw Uprising of 1944

-The uprising by Poles began on August 1, 1944, when the Polish underground, the "Home Army", aware that the Soviet Army had reached the eastern bank of the Vistula, sought to liberate Warsaw much as the French resistance had liberated Paris a few weeks earlier.
+As part of Operation Tempest and the single largest insurgent battle of the war, the uprising by Poles began on August 1, 1944.
+The Polish underground, led by the "Home Army", aware that the Soviet Army had reached the eastern bank of the Vistula, sought to liberate Warsaw much as the French resistance had liberated Paris a few weeks earlier.
 Joseph Stalin had his own group of Communist leaders for the new Poland and did not want the Home Army or its leaders (based in London) to control Warsaw.
 So he halted the Soviet offensive and gave the Germans free rein to suppress it.
 During the ensuing 63 days, 250,000 Poles of the Home Army surrendered to the Germans.
-After the Germans forced all the surviving population to leave the city, Hitler ordered that any buildings left standing be dynamited – 98 percent of the buildings in Warsaw were destroyed.
+After the Germans forced all the surviving population to leave the city, Hitler ordered that any buildings left standing be dynamited—98 percent of the buildings in Warsaw were destroyed.